jcxue/RDMA-Tutorial/README.md

 This project presents an example based tutorial on RDMA based programming.
 A more detailed discussion can be found in the Wiki page.

-## Hardware and software discussion
+## Hardware and software requirement
  * Mellanox HCAs
  * GNU make
  * gcc-4.4